 I put on waterproof mascara when I know it’s going to be an emotional day because I don’t want the worry of smeared makeup to hold back tears.
 On emotional days I want the emotions to flow.

-It’s no different being a mom and deciding what to wear in the morning.
+It’s no different being a mom and deciding what to wear at home.
 I anticipate what my day holds and dress accordingly.
-With two little boys in the house and another one sitting like a taut basketball in front of me all day, my life has needs that I don’t want to ignore with what I put on in the morning.
+With four little boys in the house my life has needs that I don’t want to ignore with what I put on in the morning.

 So what’s my “waterproof mascara” for everyday life as a boy mom?

-Here are the rules and strategies I use to be a put together mom without compromising comfort, or feeling like I'm trying too hard.
+Here are the rules and strategies for how to look put together at home without compromising comfort, or feeling like I’m trying too hard.

-Some of you would feel silly wearing any jewelry when you’re just home.
-Others just can’t function in anything dressier than yoga pants and a tee.
-I personally dislike wearing athletic clothing unless I'm actually working out, so dressing up a bit makes me feel better.
+Some of you would feel silly wearing any jewelry pieces around the house.
+Others just can’t function in anything dressier than yoga pants and a basic tee.
+I personally dislike wearing athletic clothing unless I’m actually working out, so dressing up a bit makes me feel better.